Migas77/eShop_AS_108287/README.md

 ## Initial Remarks
 ### Author and Github Repository
 This work was carried out by **Miguel Figueiredo (NMec: 108287)** as part of the Software Architectures course curriculum.
 The repository that includes the implementation code can be found at the following link: [eShop_AS_108287](https://github.com/Migas77/eShop_AS_108287).
-If there is any issue regarding the implementations and contents of this record contact me through this email: ``miguel.belchior@ua.pt``.
+If there is any issue regarding the implementation and contents of this record contact me through this email: ``miguel.belchior@ua.pt``.

 ### How to build and run the eShop environment (including jaeger, prometheus and grafana)